WebAhead/master-reference/coursebook/week-6/special-project-5+6.md

 #### Description

 - A website that enables users to quickly find and select words from a list of suggestions, as they type.
-- The list is dynamically generated from a pre-populated list of values (i.e. a dictionary file), leveraging searching and filtering.
+- The list is dynamically generated from a pre-populated list of values, leveraging searching and filtering.
-- A large data file is required to search through - consider the best data structure for this (e.g. `.txt` or `.json`).
-- Consider how implementation affects user experience and web performance (e.g. time to load and search through the data file).
+- Consider how implementation affects user experience and web performance.
 - Import your list of words(the dictionary) from an API, you will need to provide users with content from an API.

 #### Task